autocrypt/autocrypt/doc/level0.rst

 Header injection in outbound mail
 ---------------------------------

 During message composition, if the ``From`` header of the outgoing e-mail matches an address that the Autocrypt-capable agent knows the secret key material for, it SHOULD include an Autocrypt header.
 This header contains the associated public key material as ``key=`` attribute, and the same sender address that is used in the ``From`` header in the ``to=`` attribute to confirm the association.
 The most minimal Level 0 MUA will only include these two attributes.

+If the ``From`` address changes during message composition (E.g. if the user selects a different outbound identity), the Autocrypt-capable cleitn MUST change the ``Autocrypt`` header appropriately.

 See :ref:`mua-happypath` for examples of outbound headers and the following sections for header format definitions and parsing.